What is artificial intelligence?

 What are the key components of AI application architecture?

-Layer 1: data layer
+Layer 1: Data layer

 AI is built upon various technologies like machine learning, natural language processing, and image recognition.
 Central to these technologies is data, which forms the foundational layer of AI.
 This layer primarily focuses on preparing the data for AI applications.
-Modern algorithms, especially deep learning ones, demand vast computational resources.
-So, this layer includes hardware that act as a sub-layer, which provides essential infrastructure for training AI models.
-You can access this layer as a fully managed service from a third-party cloud provider.

-Layer 2: ML frameworks and algorithm layer
+Layer 2: Model layer

-Layer 3: model layer
+Layer 3: Application layer

-What are the challenges in AI implementation?
+What are the challenges in artificial intelligence implementation?

-Data governance
+AI governance

 Technical difficulties